monk-io/docs/_mkdocs/docs/monkscript/working.md

 # Working with MonkScript

-This document describes basic ideas and workflow behind authoring Monk templates.
+This document describes basic ideas and workflow behind authoring Monk Kits.
 Check the reference in order to understand MonkScript itself.

 !!! note ""